BigSmashGG/sandygarbage/README.md

 1. Go to client\main.lua and change on line 364 "YOURFUELHERE" to your fuel script

 Rewards:
 Make sure you edit the rewards in server\main.lua.
-Open that file and search for "CUSTOMREWARD" and add your ITEM you want to be rewarded. when bags are picked up.
+Open that file and search for "CUSTOMREWARD" and add your ITEM you want to be rewarded when bags are picked up.

 Enjoy